 Instruction in math, language arts, science, religion, and social studies will be provided to all students.
-Additional content will also be integrated into the curriculum on-site and off.
+Additional content in computer science, from coding to typing, will also be integrated into the curriculum on-site and off.
+Remote learning students will also have music enrichment.